tonsky/tonsky.me/site/blog/unicode/index.md

 intellij@2x.mp4
 Just to be clear: this is NOT a correct behavior

 That’s why UTF-32 is not the answer.
-To correctly work with Unicode text, you have to be aware of extended grapheme clusters, and they span multiple codepoints anyway.
+To work correctly with Unicode text, you have to be aware of extended grapheme clusters, and they span multiple codepoints anyway.
 So, fixed-length encoding wouldn’t help with anything.

 .loud Code points alone are not enough!

+# Is Unicode hard only because of emojis?

+Not really.
+Extended Grapheme Clusters are for alive, actively used languages, too.
+For example:

+- `ö` (German) is a single character, but multiple code points (`U+006F U+0308`).
+- `ą́` (Lithuanian) is `U+00E1 U+0328`.
+- `각` (Korean) is `U+1100 U+1161 U+11A8`.

+So no, it’s not only about emojis.

 # What’s "🤦🏼‍♂️".length?